Digital speaker

 Digital speakers or digital sound reconstruction (DSR) systems are a form of loudspeaker technology.
-Not to be confused with modern digital formats and processing, they are yet to be developed as a mature technology, having been experimented with extensively by Bell Labs as far back as the 1920s, but not realized as commercial products.
+Not to be confused with modern digital formats and processing, they have yet to be developed as a mature technology, having been experimented with extensively by Bell Labs as far back as the 1920s, but not realized as commercial products.

 Principle of operation

-The least significant bit drives a tiny speaker driver, of whatever physical design is chosen; a value of "1" causes this driver to be driven full amplitude, a value of "0" causes it to be off.
-This allows for high efficiency in the amplifier, which at any time is either passing zero current, or required to drop the output voltage by zero volts, therefore in a theoretical ideal amplifier dissipating no power as heat at any time.
-The next least significant bit drives a speaker of twice the area (most often, but not necessarily, a ring around the previous driver), again to either full amplitude, or off.
+The least significant bit drives a tiny speaker driver, of whatever physical design is chosen; a value of 1 causes this driver to be driven full amplitude, a value of 0 causes it to be off.
+This allows for high efficiency in the amplifier, which at any time is either passing zero current or required to drop the output voltage by zero volts; therefore, in a theoretical ideal amplifier dissipating no power as heat at any time.
+The next least significant bit drives a speaker of twice the area (most often, but not necessarily, a ring around the previous driver), again to either full amplitude or off.
 The next least significant bit drives a speaker of twice this area, and so on.

 Other approaches are possible.
 For example, instead of doubling the area of the next most significant diaphragm segment, it could simply be driven so it stroked twice as far.
 The digital principle of operation and attendant amplifier efficiency benefits would remain.

-With the advent of smaller transducer size using manufacture process such as CMOS-MEMS.
-A more practical approach is to construct an array of speakers, known as digital loudspeaker array (DLA) or digital transducer array (DTA).
-The least significant bit will be represented by a single transducer, and the amount will double for the next least significant bit.
-A n-bits speaker arrays will consist of 2^{n}-1 transducers, and the m^{th} bits of said arrays will contain 2^{m-1} transducers.
+With the advent of smaller transducer sizes using manufacturing processes such as CMOS-MEMS.
+A more practical approach is to construct an array of speakers, known as a digital loudspeaker array (DLA) or digital transducer array (DTA).
+The least significant bit will be represented by a single transducer, and the number will double for the next least significant bit.
+An n-bit speaker array will consist of 2^{n}-1 transducers, and the m^{th} bits of said arrays will contain 2^{m-1} transducers.
 The entire array basically function as a thermometer-coded DAC that can decode PCM signal of same number of bits as the array into sound wave.
 Bit grouping or PWM encoding are potential ways to decode 1-bit delta-sigma modulated signal such as DSD.